Where are you located?

 If possible, avoid scheduling your session the week before or during your menstrual cycle.
 I recommend this only because we tend to be most sensitive during this time.

 *If you must be waxed on your cycle please make sure you are only spotting, inform me as soon as possible, & be sure to wear a tampon.

 How long does it take?

-I work quickly & efficiently with 12 years of waxing techniques.
+I work quickly & efficiently with over 10 years of speed-waxing techniques.
 The Brazilian itself should take 15 minutes or less!

 What can I expect afterwards?